Stroke & Vascular Disorders

 |

 The "ideal" imaging profile of a patient who is likely to benefit from thrombectomy for large artery occlusion is one with: (a) a much larger area of penumbra than ischemic "core" (ie, large mismatch), (b) a small area of ischemic "core," and (c) normal cerebral blood volume.
-The specifics of how this has translated in the clinical trials are displayed in Table 4.
+The specifics of how this has translated into the clinical trials are displayed in Table 4.

 < 20 ml ≥ 80 y | ||||||